forhp27/ProjectSmartCube/README.md

 # Hello 👋

-the main place to view the "meat" of this app will be in "/app".
+the main place to view the "meat" of this app would be the multiple "plant" files in "/app" and "server.js".